Daniela-Padilha/42_Net_Practice/exercises/level7.md

 	From `112.198.14.65` to `112.198.14.126` (it could also be the left over range `112.198.14.129 – 112.198.14.190`, it is indiferent in this case)

-3. Know all we have left to do is fill the routing tables.
+3. Now all we have left to do is fill the routing tables.
 Considering that host A destination must be host C and vice versa.
 The routers must have their next hops as each other to allow communication both ways.

 ## ✅ Solution